Visitor FAQ

 What goes on during the worship services?

-• Service begins with an opening piece of music and the sounding of the Tibetan singing bowl.
+- Service begins with an opening piece of music and the sounding of our singing bowl.

-• While the format can vary considerably, a typical service will include readings, singing, quiet meditation, an opportunity to share joys and sorrows, a sermon by the minister, the morning’s offering, and announcements.
+- While the format can vary considerably, a typical service will include readings, singing, quiet meditation, an opportunity to share joys and sorrows, a sermon by the minister or a guest speaker, the morning’s offering, and announcements.

 Will I be welcome?

 Yes!
-Male or female, young or old, gay, lesbian, bisexual, or straight, you are welcome here.
+Female, male, non-binary, young, middle-aged, old, gay, lesbian, bisexual, transgender, queer, straight, or cis gender, you are welcome here.
 Whether temporarily abled or disabled; whatever your skin color, cultural background or nation of origin; whatever your political persuasion or day-to-day occupation, you are welcome here.
-Yes - theist, atheist or agnostic; pantheist, Pagan, Jewish, Humanist, Christian or Buddhist, whatever ways you name sacred things, you are welcome here, just as you are.
+Yes – theist, atheist or agnostic; pantheist, Pagan, Jewish, Humanist, Christian or Buddhist, whatever ways you name sacred things, you are welcome here, just as you are.

 What do Unitarian Universalists believe?